htcondor/htcondor/docs/grid-computing/grid-universe.rst

 In a simple usage, the grid universe allows users to specify a single grid site as a destination for jobs.
-This is sufficient when a user knows exactly which grid site they wish to use, or a higher-level resource broker (such as the European Data Grid’s resource broker) has decided which grid site should be used.
+This is sufficient when a user knows exactly which grid site they wish to use, or a higher-level resource broker (such as the European Data Grid's resource broker) has decided which grid site should be used.

 When a user has a variety of grid sites to choose from, HTCondor allows